Akharhynchus: Paleoecology

-Pterosaurs known from the Kem Kem beds include the azhdarchoid Alanqa, the possible azhdarchoids Leptostomia and Xericeps, indeterminate azhdarchoids, the tapejarid Afrotapejara, the possible chaoyangopterid Apatorhamphus, and the ornithocheirids Akharhynchus, Anhanguera, Coloborhynchus, Nicorhynchus, Ornithocheirus, and Siroccopteryx.
+Many pterosaurs are known from the Kem Kem beds in addition to Akharhynchus.
+Fellow ornithocheirids include Anhanguera, Coloborhynchus, Nicorhynchus, Ornithocheirus, and Siroccopteryx.
+Other taxa include the probable azhdarchoids Alanqa, Leptostomia, and Xericeps, indeterminate azhdarchoids, the tapejarid Afrotapejara, and the possible chaoyangopterid Apatorhamphus.
 However, all of these pterosaurs are known from fragmentary and/or isolated remains, making their classification difficult to confirm.
 Many fossils have been found without overlap, such as vertebrae or limb bones, that may belong to these taxa.
 Dinosaurs are also known from the Kem Kem beds, including the sauropod Rebbachisaurus and the theropods Deltadromeus, Carcharodontosaurus, and Spinosaurus, in addition to unnamed ankylosaurs, titanosaurs, and noasaurid theropods.